 During a short bounce in the market we added to our UBS Nasdaq Put Option, which gives us the option to 'sell' a slug of exposure to the index at a level roughly 10% below where the market was when we bought.

-We also took profits from a few of our more cyclical stocks, which have been boosted by recent market moves, oil major Shell being the largest.
+We also took profits from a few of our more cyclical stocks, which have been boosted by recent market moves.
+They included oil majors Shell and BP, and engineering and services business for the industry Schlumberger.